kube-rs/controller-rs/README.md

 ```

 To build and deploy the image quickly, we recommend using [tilt](https://tilt.dev/), via `tilt up` instead.

-**NB**: namespace is assumed to be `default`.
-If you need a different namespace, you can replace `default` with whatever you want in the yaml and set the namespace in your current-context to get all the commands here to work.

 ## Usage
 In either of the run scenarios, your app is listening on port `8080`, and it will observe `Document` events.